tomoya-saito/webcam_uploader/README.md

-# Webcam recording and uploading softwaer (web scripts) for the Kaltura CE
+# Webcam recording and uploading software (web scripts) for the Kaltura CE

 Summary
 ------